shynnobi/vite-powerflow/README.md

 - **Branch deletions:** Not allowed
 - **Linear history:** Not required (merge commits allowed)
 - **Conversation resolution:** Required before merging

-> Any change to `.github/branch-protection.yml` must be pushed to `main` to update the protection rules.

 #### Dependency Management